Putting together a summer table setting sounds fun until you’re staring at mismatched dishes and a bare table that feels plain and unfinished.

 Keep your lights low and spread out so the glow touches each seat without shining too bright in anyone’s face.

-Mix different kinds of lights to add texture and movement, like small flickers and steady glows all along the table.
+Mix different kinds of lights to add texture and movement, like small flickers and steady glows all along the table, enhancing the look of beautiful summer patio decor without overpowering it.

 Avoid lights that are too white or harsh, as they can take away from the soft feeling of a summer night.